Designing for iPad: Reality Check

 After two months of printing, we did get the typography pretty much right, but there was another surprise waiting for us: The sharpness.
-With its high light contrast, iPad is a miracle picture book or photo frame — but designing long text passages for good readability is still a tough matter .
-If executed carefully, text on an iPad comes quite close to printed text, but it needs a lot of care and specific screen typographic know-how.
+With its high contrast and backlight, the iPad is a miracle picture book or photo frame, but designing long text passages for good readability is tough.
+If executed carefully, text on an iPad can come close to printed text, but it needs a lot of care and specific screen typographic know-how.

-Web body text sizes (14-16px) feel too small on iPad, while bigger sizes clash with the canvas dimensions.
+Web body text sizes (e.g. 16px) feel too small on iPad, while bigger sizes clash with the canvas dimensions.
 This leads to all sorts of grid restrictions.

-The iPad’s resolution is higher than a regular LCD but still lower than an iPhone, which gives the pixel type an unusual “in between” feel.
+The iPad’s resolution is higher than a regular LCD but lower than an iPhone, which gives pixels an unusual “in between” feel.
 Paradoxically this can make type feel more pixelated than on a regular computer screen, which is usually farther away from the eye and less contrast-intense.
-(At first I thought it’s the sub-pixel anti-aliasing that becomes more apparent — there is a blue and orange glow around black-on-white type contrast — yet iPhone and iPad don’t have sub pixel anti-aliasing.
-So contrary to my initial assumption, the lack of sub-pixel anti-aliasing might be another reason why text doesn’t look as smooth as expected.)
+(At first I thought it’s the sub-pixel anti-aliasing that becomes more apparent—there is a blue and orange glow around black-on-white type—but at the time of writing iPhone and iPad don’t have sub pixel anti-aliasing.
+So contrary to my initial assumption, the lack of sub-pixel anti-aliasing might be another reason why text doesn’’t look as smooth as expected.)

 But make no mistake: It’s generally far more pleasant to read on an iPad than on a regular screen.
 And yes, this thing is fast.
-So while it still doesn’t replace printed matter, it is a hell of a competitor to the laptop when it comes to passive digital text consumption.
+So while it still doesn’’t replace printed matter, it is a hell of a competitor to the laptop for reading digital text.

 Backgrounds and the delicate sound of noise

-Our first measure with our designs was to reexamine the text-background relation.
-While black text on white background is more difficult than on a regular screen, decently colored text-to-background combinations (like a sepia background with a dark umbra font, or a light blue-gray on dark blue) worked quite well.
-Another way to get around hard contrast noise is using subtle patterns for backgrounds.
+Our first measure was to re-examine the relationship between text and background.
+While black text on a white background is even worse than on a regular screen, decently colored text-to-background combinations (like a sepia background with a dark umbra font, or a light blue-gray on dark blue) worked quite well.
+Another way to get around the hard contrast is using subtle patterns for backgrounds.
 Once a big no-no among graphic designers, noise backgrounds started to establish themselves as a new design trend even before the iPad, as screen resolutions and contrast increased (for example Dribbble).

-Studying Apple’s HI Guidelines in February, we understood this much: If web design is Lego, iPad design must be Duplo.
+Studying Apple’s Human Interface Guidelines in February, we understood this much: If web design is Lego, iPad design must be Duplo.
 And in testing the guidelines on the iPad, most of them proved to be correct.
 For instance:

 - Make it work seamlessly in landscape and portrait mode